Frequently asked questions

 Why do you bring up nerdy references in therapy sessions?

-First of all, they’re awesome, and you know it.
+First of all, they’re awesome references, and you know it.

-Secondly, I love using books, movies, and even video games that my clients know and love as metaphors in therapy.
-For example, Skyrim is often used when working with clients on building up their coping skills or social skills (leveling up, eh?).
-I have also used Mistborn as an example of understanding how to regulate one’s energy and to set boundaries, as well as what happens when we over-extend ourselves and use up all of our resources (e.g. patience, energy, attention, or even money).
+Secondly, I love utilizing books, movies, and even video games as metaphors in therapy.
+For example, Skyrim is often used when working with clients on building up their coping skills or social skills (“leveling up”, eh?).
+I have also used the book, Mistborn, by Brandon Sanderson as a tool to help clients understand how to regulate one’s energy and how to set emotional boundaries, as well as what happens when we over-extend ourselves and use up all of our emotional resources (e.g. patience, energy, attention, or even money).

 How does your faith play into your therapy sessions?